What is Kafka Connect—A complete guide

 Kafka Connect converters

 The converter is responsible for serializing and deserializing the message data.
-The converter ensures the data format in Kafka is compatible with the external system's expected format and vice versa.
+The converter ensures the data format in Apache Kafka is compatible with the external system's expected format and vice versa.
 It converts the message into a format that you can send to the Kafka cluster as byte arrays and vice versa.

 Kafka Connect provides pre-built converters for common data formats such as JSON and Avro, but you can also develop custom converters.
-You can specify the converter at the connector or task levels, allowing different connectors or tasks to use different data formats.
+You can specify the converter at the connector or task levels, allowing different tasks to use different data formats.

 Code example to initialize converters